Oregon Women's Land Trust: Goals

-The Oregon Women's Land Trust's goals, as defined in their article of incorporation were to provide women with access to land, to promote women's well-being, to encourage community that was "ecologically harmonious," to preserve the land and its natural resources, and to provide educational opportunities in land skills and country living for women.
+The Oregon Women's Land Trust's stated goals, as defined in their article of incorporation were to provide: women with access to land, to promote women's well-being, to encourage community that was "ecologically harmonious," to preserve the land and its natural resources, and to provide educational opportunities in land skills and country living for women.

 Early years

 According to La Verne Gagehabib and Barbara Summerhawk, "Women had profound experiences of creating community together, in various combinations, for periods of months or years.
 Throughout OWL Farm's first twenty-five years, hundreds of women visited from all over the world.
 There was the exhilaration, as one ex-resident had shared, of learning how to use a tool one day, and teaching a newly arrived woman how to use it the next".

 Issues of debate that were taking place in the wider Lesbian Feminist and Separatist Feminist movement were also alive within the OWL Farm community such as childrearing, division of labor, the place of male children in separatist community, private vs common ownership and monogamy vs nonmonogamy.
 Some children lived on the farm with their mothers.